Installation#

 Plugin menu

-You may also find a new toolbar, including three icons.
+You can also find a new toolbar, including three icons.

 Plugin toolbar